ABOUT MEOFFERINGSSCHEDULE

 After travelling around Europe for a few years, I decided to train as a Massage Therapist.

-In 1994, I qualified in Holistic Massage Therapy, as well as Anatomy and Physiology, and returned to Portugal, where I became the resident massage therapist at the Algarve's beautiful Yoga Centre, 'Quinta da Calma'.
-It was there in 1999 that I trained to be a yoga teacher and was given my yoga name, 'Mahi', by Sri Swami Satchidananda.
+In 1994, I qualified in Holistic Massage Therapy, as well as Anatomy and Physiology, and returned to Portugal, where I became the resident massage therapist at the Algarve's beautiful Yoga Centre, Quinta da Calma.
+It was there in 1999 that I trained to be a yoga teacher and was given my yoga name, “Mahi,” by Sri Swami Satchidananda.

-For many years, I continued to practise massage and yoga therapies at 'Quinta da Calma', where I was the personal therapist to many local dignitaries, including a Princess and media celebrities.
+For many years, I continued to practise massage and yoga therapies at Quinta da Calma, where I was the personal therapist to many local dignitaries, including a Princess and media celebrities.

 In 2010, a serious accident left me disabled and confined to a wheelchair for 9 months.

-I can truly say 'I have walked in those Moccasins' and have had first-hand experience with some of the difficulties that many disabled people encounter on a daily basis.
+I can truly say that I have “walked in those moccasins” and experienced first-hand some of the challenges that many disabled people face daily.

-From 2012, I concentrated mainly on teaching disabled students and then furthered my training at the famous ‘The Special Yoga Centre’ in London, where ‘Special yoga for the Special Child', is an adaptive yoga programme designed to enhance the natural development of children with special needs.
+From 2012 onwards, I focused primarily on working with disabled students and later trained with The Special Yoga Centre in London, studying “Special Yoga for the Special Child,” an adaptive yoga programme designed to support natural development in children with additional needs.

-I furthered my Yoga Teacher Training with 'Special Yoga' (.org) in 2016, the only accredited SEN Yoga Teacher Training organisation in the UK, and have become, one of the very few yoga teachers in the South West of England specifically qualified to teach yoga to babies, children and adults with special needs and learning difficulties.
+In 2016, I furthered my Yoga Teacher Training with Special Yoga, the UK’s leading accredited SEN yoga training organisation.
+This has enabled me to become one of the very few yoga teachers in the South West specialising in yoga for babies, children, and adults with special needs and learning difficulties.

 Inclusive Yoga & Wellbeing for Every Body